Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Related Work

 \subsection{Controlled Generation in LVLMs}

 Our work frames hallucination mitigation as a controlled generation problem, aligning with several paradigms for steering generative models at inference time.
-Contrastive decoding (CD), proposed for language models~\cite{cd, chuang2024doladecodingcontrastinglayers}, steers generation by contrasting logits from a large model with those from a smaller model, and has been adapted to vision--language models to mitigate hallucinations~\cite{vcd, lee2024delvevisualcontrastivedecoding, park2025secondmitigatingperceptualhallucination, icd, wan2025onlyonelayerinterventionsufficiently}, for example via visual contrastive decoding (VCD)~\cite{vcd}.
+Contrastive decoding (CD), proposed for language models~\cite{cd, chuang2024doladecodingcontrastinglayers}, steers generation by contrasting logits from a large model with those from a smaller model, and has been adapted to VLMs to mitigate hallucinations~\cite{vcd, lee2024delvevisualcontrastivedecoding, park2025secondmitigatingperceptualhallucination, icd, wan2025onlyonelayerinterventionsufficiently}, for example via visual contrastive decoding (VCD)~\cite{vcd}.

 Similarly, classifier-free guidance (CFG)~\cite{ho2022classifierfreediffusionguidance, sanchez2023staytopicclassifierfreeguidance}, originating in diffusion models, steers generation by combining conditional and unconditional forward passes with a guidance weight to amplify features consistent with the conditioning signal, and this concept has been applied to LVLMs at the logit level~\cite{marine, wan2024contrastiveregionguidanceimproving, zhang2024prompthighlighterinteractivecontrol}.
-These logit-level methods (visualized in Figure~\ref{fig:main} (a)) are computationally costly, as they require two separate forward passes and operate only at the output layer.
-Finally, latent steering (Figure~\ref{fig:main} (b)) intervenes directly on the model's hidden states (representations), an active line of work in LLMs~\cite{subramani-etal-2022-extracting} that has been extended to VLMs~\cite{su-etal-2025-activation, wu-etal-2025-sharp, vti, vista}, typically by adding a precomputed ``steering vector'' to the residual stream.
+These logit-level methods (visualized in Figure~\ref{fig:main}(a)) are computationally costly, as they require multiple separate forward passes and operate only at the output layer.

+Finally, latent steering (Figure~\ref{fig:main}(b)) intervenes directly on the model's hidden states (representations), an active line of work in LLMs~\cite{subramani-etal-2022-extracting} that has been extended to VLMs~\cite{su-etal-2025-activation, wu-etal-2025-sharp, vti, vista}, typically by adding a precomputed steering vector to the residual stream.

 Our method, ACG, connects but also differs from these lines of work.
 Unlike CD- or CFG-based methods, which require multiple forward passes, ACG constructs image-conditioned and approximate text-only paths inside the self-attention layers of a single forward pass.
-Compared to latent steering, which generally utilizes a static steering vector, ACG derives a token-dependent steering direction on the fly from the contrast between image-conditioned and text-only attention outputs, as illustrated in Figure~\ref{fig:main} (d).
+Compared to latent steering, which generally utilizes a static steering vector, ACG derives a token-dependent steering direction on the fly from the contrast between image-conditioned and text-only attention outputs, as illustrated in Figure~\ref{fig:main}(d).